 Children in joint custody should be included in the home of the parent where they live most of the time.
-Children with 50 per cent custody in two homes should be enumerated where they spend the night on census day.
+Children with 50 per cent custody in two homes should be enumerated where they spend the night on Census Day.

-If a person does not have a residence on Census Date, the dwelling where they spend the night on census day is their usual residence.
+If a person does not have a usual residence on Census Day, the dwelling where they spend the night on Census Day is their usual residence.